Employer Liability In New York State

 When employers are determining if an employee is fit for employment, they must consider the nature of the job and the employee’s ability to accomplish that job without putting themselves or others in danger.
 When employees fail to meet these standards, they should not be hired.
 For instance, if a delivery driver has a bad driving record or history of substance abuse problems, the pizza parlor must consider these risks.
 If the parlor decides to hire the driver anyway and an accident occurs after leaving the bar, the parlor may be held liable for resulting injuries.
 If the delivery driver had a clean driving history without any problems, but the parlor received numerous complaints about the driver speeding, it would be the parlor’s reasonability to correct or terminate them.
 Additionally, the parlor is responsible for ensuring that all drivers receive sufficient training on safely performing their duties.

 If you, or a loved one, have suffered severe injuries due to a negligent employee, it is crucial to contact Jed Dietrich, Esq., acclaimed as an American Institute of Personal Injury Attorneys 10 Best Attorneys, and his battle-tested team of Buffalo, New York lawyers at the Dietrich Law Firm P.C. to learn more about your legal options.
 Our highly determined, dedicated, and disciplined team will systematically investigate the circumstances surrounding your injuries to uncover whether an individual was in the scope of his or her employment.
 You may have the right to seek monetary compensation for your past and future medical bills, lost wages from work, pain and suffering, permanent disfigurement, disability, loss of enjoyment, reduced future earning capacity, and other unanticipated damages.
-Recognized as a Best Law Firm of America and honored with a Better Business Bureau A+ Rating, the Dietrich Law Firm P.C. will fight to obtain the best result for your injuries and resulting damages.
+Recognized with a Better Business Bureau A+ Rating, the Dietrich Law Firm P.C. will fight to obtain the best result for your injuries and resulting damages.
 Contact the Dietrich Law Firm P.C.’s seasoned attorneys today for your free consultation.
 We are available 24 hours per day and 7 days per week by calling (716) 839-3939 or by filling out the online consultation form.

 Call the Dietrich Law Firm P.C. immediately at (716) 839-3939 so that our aggressive, tenacious and hardworking personal injury lawyers can fight to obtain the best result for your personal injury claim in Buffalo, New York.
 We are available 24 hours a day, 7 days a week, and there is never a fee until we WIN for you!